digipres/publications/ipres/ipres-2015/papers/managing-and-preserving-research-data-in-ex-libris-rosetta.md

 abstract: In this demonstration we will show how Ex Libris Rosetta addresses the challenges of research data management and curation.
 creators:
-- Alter, Adi
+- Adi Alter
-- Peled, Ido
+- Ido Peled
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429575/download
 grand_parent: iPRES